-Our current product candidates and any future product candidates may not be eligible for Orphan Drug status.
+Our current product candidates, other than MGTA-145, and any future product candidates may not be eligible for Orphan Drug status.

+The FDA granted Orphan Drug designation to MGTA-145 for the mobilization of HSCs to the peripheral blood for collection and subsequent transplant in May 2020 and we plan to seek Orphan Drug designation for our other product candidates if the clinical data support such a designation.
 The U.S. and Europe may designate drugs for relatively small patient populations as orphan drugs.
 Orphan Drug designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process, but does make the product eligible for orphan drug exclusivity, reduced filing fees and specific tax credits.
 Generally, if a company receives the first marketing approval for a product with an Orphan Drug designation in the clinical indication for which it has such designation, the product is entitled to orphan drug exclusivity.
 Orphan drug exclusivity means that the FDA will not approve another application to market the same drug for the same indication, except in limited circumstances, for a period of seven years in the U.S. This exclusivity, however, could block the approval of our proposed product candidates if a competitor obtains marketing approval before us.
 However, even if we obtain orphan drug exclusivity for any of our proposed product candidates, we may not be able to maintain it.
 For example, if a competitive product is shown to be clinically superior to our product candidates, any orphan drug exclusivity we have will not block the approval of such competitive product.